PodcastsBildungSomething You Should Know

 PLEASE SUPPORT OUR SPONSORS

-QUINCE: Refresh your wardrobe with Quince!
-Go to https://Quince.dom/sysk for free shipping on your order and 365-day returns.
+QUINCE: Elevate your summer wardrobe.
+Go to https://Quince.com/sysk for free shipping on your order and 365-day returns.
 Now available in Canada, too!

-SHOPIFY: Sign up for your $1 per month trail and start selling today at https://Shopify.com/sysk
+SHOPIFY: It's time to turn those "what ifs" into CHA CHING with Shopify Today!
+Sign up for your $1 per month trail and start selling today at https://Shopify.com/sysk

 Learn more about your ad choices.
 Visit megaphone.fm/adchoices